rohitdinvi/Article-Analyzer/README.md

 ### For Users

 - Prepare a CSV file with article URLs and place it in the appropriate directory
-- Run the AbhishekeKRE_NLP.ipynb notebook to scrape, process, and analyze articles
+- Run the RohitDubey_NLP.ipynb notebook to scrape, process, and analyze articles
 - Check the text_articles/ directory for processed article text files and refer to Output Data Structure.xlsx for feature details

 ## Current Progress